The Pagodas of Siem Reap

 Wat Polanka (វត្តពោធិលង្កា)

-Or Wat Bo Langka, was founded by a Sri Lankan monk thus its name which translates to Sri Lankan Pagoda of Enlightenment.
-Location: Several minutes out of the city center on the river road towards Angkor.
+Founded by a Sri Lankan monk, reflected in its name which translates to the Sri Lankan Pagoda of Enlightenment.
+Location: North of the city center on the river road towards Angkor.
 Read More

 Wat Preah Ang Thom (វត្តភ្នំគូលេន)